HTTP-RPC/Kilo/README.md

 The second argument will always be `null` in this case.
 If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

 All variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

-Request security is provided by the underlying URL connection.
-See the `HttpURLConnection` documentation for more information.

 ### Argument Map Creation
 Since explicit creation and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation: